Hematuria is blood in the urine. Normally, urine does not contain any blood.

-There are two kinds of hematuria: Microscopic hematuria—Urine contains a small amount of blood, which is not visible to the naked eyeGross hematuria—Urine is visibly discolored by blood, appearing red or tea-colored
+There are 2 kinds of hematuria: Microscopic hematuria—Urine contains a small amount of blood, which is not visible to the naked eyeGross hematuria—Urine is visibly discolored by blood, appearing red or tea-colored

 In some cases, the cause of hematuria is never found.
 The list of known causes is lengthy.
 Some more common causes include: Injury to the abdomen, pelvis, or internal organs of the urinary tractVigorous exercise—resolves with restUrinary tract infection